To create a network of action, focused on building a peaceful, prosperous and just Asia Pacific community.

 What does the program involve?

-The first five months (August through December) involves intensive coursework and living and working within a diverse community.
+The first four months (August through December) involves intensive coursework and living and working within a diverse community.
 First semester program content focuses on three areas: interpreting emerging issues facing the Asia Pacific; developing leadership capacity; and professional development.
 Activities include workshops, discussion seminars, outdoor challenges, lectures, simulations, an intensive field study experience, independent work and online activities.

 From January through May, the APLP takes place virtually through internet-based platforms.
 Fellows are free to return to their home countries [and former employment], as all required assignments can be completed independently and submitted through internet-based platforms.
 The typical time commitment for the second term is 3 – 4 hours per week (ex: monthly assignments, a capstone project and final portfolio).
 The second term of the APLP is designed to provide the time, space and institutional support for participants to pursue individual career plans and professional goals.
 It is a time to activate the learning from the First Term in practical application and to deepen the leadership learning process.
 Some APLP Fellows may also choose to independently pursue activities such as internships, coursework or applied leadership projects in the Asia Pacific region.